 The popularity of real estate is at its highest point since Bankrate started the survey 7 years ago.

-But, should your clients take the plunge on a rental property?
-Experts offer a qualified yes, provided they do their homework first.
+But should your clients invest in a rental property?
+Experts say yes, provided they do their homework first.

 Here are 10 actions buyers should be aware of BEFORE they run you around.